Near ideal decompositions of ideal polygons: Introduction

 {\bf Organization.} The article is organized as follows.
 After a preliminary and setup section, Section \ref{sec:short} is dedicated to proving the upper bound of Theorem \ref{thm:main} while in Section \ref{sec:long}, the lower bound is provided.

 {\bf Acknowledgements.} This paper comes from using the space of ideal polygons as a toy moduli space in various doctoral courses, including in Strasbourg in 2017, Thailand in 2019 and Bern in 2025.
 The author is very grateful to the organizers and the participants for these wonderful opportunities to share ideas and draw pictures for eager audiences.
-Many thanks to Marie Abadie for commenting on an earlier version of this draft.
+Many thanks to Marie Abadie for commenting on an earlier version of this draft, and to the referee for comments which helped improve exposition in certain crucial places.
+The author is supported by ANR-SNF Grant number 200021E\_238147 (SUGAR).